12casper3/temporary/README.md

 The pledgers get some small rewards in return (a forum badge and a discount on new Phaser products).
 At the time of writing (22-02-2018) the Patreon has 171 pledgers, contributing a total of $1616 per month.
 There is also the possibility to do a one-off donation, for the people who do not like to commit to a monthly payment.
+The main sponsors of Phaser are [CrossInstall](https://web.crossinstall.com) and [Orange Games](http://orangegames.com/) two companies which use Phaser in their commercial products.

 ### Communicators
 [Richard Davey](https://github.com/photonstorm/), the creator of the project, is mainly responsible for the communication.